UW crest

 All day

-In partnership with the Morgridge Center for Public Service and the Office of Sustainability, students, faculty, and staff are invited to participate in the first Bucky's Big Event, a campuswide service project focused on giving back to the Madison community.
-Volunteers can choose from 7 service activities.
-A volunteer sign up is available.
+In partnership with the Chancellor's Office, Morgridge Center for Public Service and Office of Sustainability, students, faculty, and staff are invited to participate in the first Bucky's Big Event, a campuswide service project focused on giving back to the Madison community.
+Volunteers can choose from 8 service activities.
+The event kick off will take place from 10:30-11 a.m. at Union South.

 • Apr 12 Wed